-A reverse mortgage is a form of cash-out refinancing.
-It allows property owners 62 and older to convert real estate equity into spendable cash.
+A reverse mortgage is a form of cash-out refinancing that allows property owners 62 and older to convert real estate equity into spendable cash.

-Virtually all reverse mortgages are insured through the Federal Housing Administration, or FHA.
-This means if the debt is not repaid by the borrower it will be repaid with FHA reserves.
-The government calls reverse mortgages “HECMs,” short for Home Equity Conversion Mortgage.
-Because the FHA program is a type of insurance, borrowers must pay insurance premiums to participate.
+Virtually all reverse mortgages are insured through the Federal Housing Administration, (FHA), which means if the debt is not repaid by the borrower, it will be repaid with FHA reserves.
+The government calls reverse mortgages “HECMs,” short for Home Equity Conversion Mortgages, and borrowers must pay insurance premiums to participate.
 These premiums are used to fund the FHA’s reserves.

 However, if you borrow $100,000 with a reverse mortgage, your required monthly payments for principal and interest are zero.

 With our model $100,000 mortgage, the borrower pays $443.48 each month.
 Of this amount, $160.15 is paid toward principal in the first month to reduce the loan balance.
 The rest of the payment — $283.33 — is interest, or what the lender charges you for loaning you money.